Repackage Java Runtime and Create an MSI Installer

 If we check the environment variable that the installer places, we see that it’s pointing to [CommonFilesFolder]Oracle\Java\javapath, but we don’t have that path in our captured files, in our capture we have javapath_target_31917718.
 At installation, Java creates a folder javapath_target and with an additional hash.
 In our project, we must rename this folder to javapath_target so it matches the environment variable.

-Let’s now install it and check if the installation works and if Java detects our repackaged version.
+Let’s now build the MSI package and check if the installation works and if Java detects our repackaged version.

 After a successful installation, we navigate here to check if java is detected, and turns out everything works as expected.